 Apologies, but no results were found.

-Department of English and Cultural Studies, EnglishOther Titles: English, IGS Program Coordinator
+English and Cultural Studies, EnglishOther Titles: English, IGS Program Coordinator

 Office: CCS 335

 Research Interests: Canadian literatures; minoritized Canadian literatures; diasporic literatures; postcolonial theory; Ukrainian Canadian studies.

 Readings in Narrative; Introduction to Canadian Literature; Canadian literature (regionalism, diaspora, multiculturalism, postmodernism)

 Originally from St. Paul, Alberta, Lisa Grekul lived and studied in Mbabane (eSwatini), Edmonton, and Vancouver before joining the Faculty of Creative and Critical Studies on UBC’s Okanagan campus in 2005.
 She has published three books, Kalyna’s Song (2003), Leaving Shadows: Literature in English by Canada’s Ukrainians (2005), and Unbound: Ukrainian Canadians Writing Home (2016, co-edited with Lindy Ledohowski), as well as articles and reviews in Canadian Literature, the University of Toronto Quarterly, ARIEL, Canadian Ethnic Studies, the Journal of Ukrainian Studies, and Event.
 Her classroom-work, for which she has been named six times to UBCO’s Teaching Honour Roll, engages students in the study of contemporary Canadian literatures, diasporic and minoritized Canadian literatures in particular.
 Her scholarly and creative writing, though focused sharply on Ukrainian Canadian cultural production and the experiences of diasporic Ukrainians in Canada, seeks to contribute to the broad, difficult, and indeed ongoing processes of decolonization and reconciliation.